 Escher decides to travel to Zürich.
 He informs his parents that he has asked for Jetta’s hand in marriage.
 In late August, Escher’s parents and his older brother George travel to Zürich to meet the Umiker family.
 After discussing the financial arrangements of the marriage, such as monthly allowance and prenuptial agreements, both sets of parents grant their consent.
 The couple are now engaged.
 The wedding, scheduled for June, will be held in Italy, where the young couple plan to settle down.
 The Umikers move to Rome in January 1924.

 The halo and Jetta’s hands and long, sensitive fingers lend a symbolic quality to the portrait.
 This is not a realistic representation.
-No matter how closely it resembles the reality of the photograph, the portrait evokes Escher’s feelings for his wife as a type of woman.
+The portrait evokes Escher’s feelings for his wife as a type of woman.
 Jetta symbolises the sensitive young woman: delicate and introverted.
 And that is what makes it such a precious portrait.
 The portrait is displayed alongside the self portrait of 1923, in which the viewer’s attention is drawn to the piercing eyes of a bearded Escher.
 The same robust technique is applied.
 It is a method that Escher used only sparingly in his work.
 Both portraits have something static, motionless, a quality that may actually capture the emotions of the young artist even more keenly: “this is my truth and that is what I want to show you”.